wubr2000/wubr2000.github.io/source/portfolio/Bites/index.markdown

 footer: true
 ---

-This is a social network.
+I envisioned [Bites](bitesize.herokuapp.com) to be a restaurant recommendation Twitter-like service that is curated/commented by experts only and where each review is only limited to 140 words.

 The most important thing that I experimented with is the following/followers data model.

-{% portfolio Bites %}

-Content after images.